-In the early twentieth century the Canadian state was a eugenic state invested in building a white, Christian nation built on distinctly British political and cultural ideals, among them racial purity.
-Government policy was used to manage the elimination of people of Chinese heritage through restrictive immigration policies that would appear to ensure the elimination of reproductive capacity.
+In the early twentieth century, the Canadian state was a eugenic state invested in building a white, Christian nation based on distinctly British political and cultural ideals, among them racial purity.
 For the average white Canadian, state and provincial policies were absorbed through educational materials that promoted a white Christian nation and depicted "others" as dangerous outsiders or simply ignored them.
-Stereotypes were reflected in and reinforced through journalistic construction of the "yellow peril" and narratives of the sexual enslavement of white women by the Chinese, and popular cultural productions such as the Fu Manchu books, radio plays and movies, Hilda Glynn Howard's 1921 novel The Writing on the Wall, Emily Murphy's 1922 "exposé" The Black Candle, and J. S. Woodsworth's Strangers Within Our Gates.
+Stereotypes were reflected in and reinforced through journalistic constructions of the "yellow peril" and narratives of the sexual enslavement of white women by the Chinese, and popular cultural productions such as the Fu Manchu books, radio plays, movies, Hilda Glynn Howard's 1921 novel The Writing on the Wall, Emily Murphy's 1922 "exposé" The Black Candle, and J. S. Woodsworth's Strangers within Our Gates.
+9 Government policy was used in an attempt to rid the country of people of Chinese heritage through restrictive immigration policies.
+Racism seemed to ensure that without Chinese women present, those already inside the country were unable to reproduce.

 Because few women of Chinese heritage came to Canada, Chinese migrant communities before 1950 are described as "bachelor societies."
 Sojourners' own ambition to return home with more wealth, the imposition of ever-increasing head taxes on migrants from China, the 1923 Chinese Exclusion Act, and deeply entrenched racism toward people of Chinese heritage meant that the vast majority were doomed to live their lives without the emotional, material, or domestic support or companionship provided by wives and children.
 Like Harry Chu, many made the long journey back to Guangdong to marry and father children.
-They returned to Canada to continue working with the expectation that they would send the bulk of their earnings to their wives.
-They were de facto bachelors if not bachelors in fact.
-Men's implied celibacy serves as a poignant marker of how racism impacted them at the most intimate level of existence.
+They returned to Canada to continue working, with the expectation that they would send the bulk of their earnings to their wives.
+They were de facto bachelors, if not bachelors in fact.11 Men's implied celibacy serves as a poignant marker of how racism affected them at the most intimate level of existence.

 The presumption of celibacy is based on the assumption that the only female partners available to men of Chinese heritage were women of Chinese heritage or sex workers paid to do the deed, and because sex workers are not often seen as legitimate subjects of history, their existence is written out of the story so fast you almost never know they were there.
-12 Given the socially sanctioned and institutionally enforced racism of the time, it is perhaps not surprising that scholars would make this assumption.
-Research, however, shows that a significant number of men of Chinese heritage in Toronto, perhaps as many as a third, were married to or lived common-law with women of white heritage, and many more frequently engaged in sexual and intimate relationships with sex workers they sometimes sought as long-term companions.13
+Given the socially sanctioned and institutionally enforced racism of the time, it is perhaps not surprising that scholars would make this assumption.
+Research, however, shows that a significant number of men of Chinese heritage in Toronto, perhaps as many as a third, were married to or lived common-law with women of white heritage, and many more frequently engaged in sexual and intimate relationships with sex workers they sometimes sought as long-term companions.